 Seeing all the qualities of his head and heart, Dr. A. Srivastava has aptly assessed his place among the Sultans of the so- called slave dynasty, “His place among the so-called slave kings next only to that of Iltutmish.
+Death of Balban: The death of Prince-Muhammad proved fatal for Balban.
+All hopes of his dynasty were based on him.
+He was the ablest prince of the family.
+He was already nominated prince regent Dr. R.

-This fatal wound made him sick and he realized his end was near.
-He invited his son Bughra Khan from Bengal but the latter was very much afraid of the cruel nature of his father and did not stay with him for more than a night.
-As be slipped away to Lakhnauti stealthily, Balban nominated Kai Khusrau, the Suhan of Delhi and breathed his last in ‘ 1287 A.D.
-All nobles and Amirs mourned the death of Sultan Balban as if was a great loss to Delhi Sultanate.
+D. All nobles and Amirs mourned the death of Sultan Balban as if was a great loss to Delhi Sultanate.
 Barani writes, “The Maliks in grief at Balban’s death tore their garments and threw dust on their heads as they followed barefooted the King’s bier to the burial ground at Darul Aman.

 For forty days, they mourned his death and slept on the bare ground”.